We Serve Clients Nationwide, Call us at (855) 696-9802 to Reserve Your Samples Today

 Surface Shop is an expansive purveyor of exquisite natural stone products from around the globe.
 Whether you’re brushing up on the difference between marble and limestone on Surface Culture, our wide-ranging blog, or working with one of our national distributors on a personal project, we’re excited you’re here.

-7 Best Exterior Cinder Block Wall Covering Ideas
+8 Best Exterior Cinder Block Wall Covering Ideas

 Origin TerraForm used for exterior cinder block wall covering

 Surface Shop has been in the business of making walls, especially dull, boring exterior cinder block walls, look amazing using natural stone veneer products from around the world.
-This blog post provides homeowners with original ideas, such as natural stone as well as lots of others, for covering exterior cinder block walls so they look amazing instead of a bland eyesore.
+You can browse real exterior stone veneer applications to see how natural stone can transform block walls into beautiful architectural features.

 We can help you decide whether to paint cinder block walls a different color or just make your cement block walls seem better overall.
-Here are seven great home improvement ways to improve the look of your cinder block walls and give the outside of your house more character and charm.
+Here are eight great home improvement ways to improve the look of your cinder block walls and give the outside of your house more character and charm.

 Natural Coverings